openstack/openstack-ansible/doc/source/install-guide/configure-lbaas.rst

    .. code-block:: yaml

       neutron_plugin_base:
-        - neutron.services.l3_router.l3_router_plugin.L3RouterPlugin
+        - router
-        - neutron.services.metering.metering_plugin.MeteringPlugin
+        - metering
-        - neutron_lbaas.services.loadbalancer.plugin.LoadBalancerPluginv2
+        - lbaasv2

    Ensure that ``neutron_plugin_base`` includes all of the plugins that you want to deploy with Neutron **in addition** to the LBaaS plugin.